Setting up your Converso account

 7. Connect to WhatsApp

-It's easy to connect to WhatsApp - just go to Settings > Integrations, and click on Connect to WhatsApp to get connected.
+To connect to WhatsApp, please go to Settings > Integrations, and click on Connect to WhatsApp to get connected.

 Please read this article here for more details.

-You can add payment buttons to your invoices (that are imported from a third party app like Xero or Quickbooks, or created directly in Converso) by connecting with Stripe for card payments, or connecting with Crezco for Open Banking payments.
+Invoices and checkouts can be created in Converso, or imported from Xero or Quickbooks.
+You can add payment buttons to your invoices and checkouts by connecting with Stripe for card payments, or connecting with Crezco for Open Banking payments.

 Just go to Settings > Payments to get connected.

-If you don't have an account at either of these providers, just follow the relevant link and sign up - it only takes a couple of minutes.
+If you don't have an account with either of these providers, just follow the relevant link and sign up - it only takes a couple of minutes.

 You can also define what payment methods are presented to contacts by ticking the relevant box(es) eg Pay by Bank for bank payments via Crezco, and Pay by Card for card payments via Stripe.

-If the end customer has Apple Pay or Google Pay configured, these will automatically appear as an option for card payments.
+If the end customer has Apple Pay or Google Pay configured, these will automatically appear as options for card payment.

 You can connect with Xero and Quickbooks in order to import invoices and send them by text (WhatsApp coming soon).